hkk595/Resizer/README.md

         .setSourceImage(originalImage)
         .getResizedBitmap();
 ```
-Note: You only need to specify the target length (in pixel) of the longer side of the image.
+Note: You only need to specify the target length (in pixel) of the longer side (or either side if it's a square) of the image.
 Resizer will calculate the rest automatically.

 #### Using RxJava 2 with RxAndroid to get the resized image asynchronously
 ```java